 - Conduct disease surveillance and epidemiological investigation.

-- Dispense emergency medications.
+- Dispense emergency medications or administer emergency vaccinations.

-- Provide medical screening, triage, and care.
+- Provide medical screening and triage.

 - Communicate with the public about how to stay healthy and safe.